 A UTXO stands for “unspent transaction output”.
 These occur to validate transactions via nodes on the network.

-A wallet is a digital wallet, either hot or cold, that stores cryptoassets.
+A wallet is a digital wallet, either hot or cold, that stores digital assets.

 A whitepaper is written by those that are launching a new digital coin.
-It explains everything about the coin that a potential investor may want to know.
+It explains everything about the coin that someone may want to know.